cwakamai/imaging-sample-ui/readme.md

 Place the libraries in ```OPENwrapper/webapp``` and update the paths in the ```OPENwrapper/webapp/index.html```

-### Launch
+## Accessing the DAM once it is launched

-Launch a web browser and navigate to the web server URL
+Launch a web browser and navigate to the web server URL.
+The default URL on the system it is running on should be http://localhost:8421

+If you are accessing the DAM from another machine you should connect to http://<host_server_ip>:8421

 ## License